Scouting in New Mexico: South Plains Council

-Yucca Council serves Scouts in Texas and New Mexico.

 Girl Scouting in New Mexico

 Three Girl Scout Councils serve New Mexico.

 Girl Scouts Arizona Cactus-Pine Council

 Most of this district is in Arizona but as the Navajo Nation straddles the border the portion of it in northwestern New Mexico is also included in this district.

 Girl Scouts of New Mexico Trails

 Girl Scouts of New Mexico Trails serves some 5,000 girls in 23 counties in northern and central New Mexico.
 It was formed in November 2007 by the merger of the two previous councils of Sangre de Cristo and Chaparral.